Searching...

 The wiring will function as an antenna that receives the electromagnetic waves emitted by high-frequency currents and possibly causes them to malfunction.
 In the case of USB, the standard length is up to 5 meters.
 However, communication is not possible even at 2 meters when used in noisy environments.

-And using optical fiber cable instead of electrical cables is another countermeasure against the malfunction of digital remote control.
+And using optical fiber cables instead of electrical cables is another countermeasure against the malfunction of the digital remote control.
 For example, in noisy environments such as factories or when remote control at long distances is required, there will be no electromagnetic or common mode noise using an optical isolation adapter.

 Electric wires; Cables and Cords